Gravitational emissions and light curves of quasi-periodic orbits in Schwarzschild spacetime embedded in a Dehnen-type dark matter halo: Orbits, gravitational waves, and light curves

 It is worth noting that within our simulated time scales, the locations and morphologies of the high-frequency oscillations and broad bumps in the gravitational wave signals remain remarkably similar across different orbits, making it relatively difficult to distinguish specific orbital features based solely on these waveforms.
 Nevertheless, the impact of the dark matter halo parameters on the waveforms is unmistakable: the introduction of the dark matter halo induces a noticeable phase delay in the gravitational wave signals.
 As illustrated by the contrast between the red and blue curves, this delay effect becomes increasingly pronounced with larger dark matter halo parameters and longer orbital evolution times.
-Therefore, extracting intrinsic spacetime parameters through phase analysis proves to be a highly feasible approach.

-Finally, we examine the imprints of the orbital leaf number on the light curves.
-Using OCTOPUS, we simulated the light curves of strictly closed orbits with $z=1$, $2$, $3$, $4$, and $5$ under various observation inclination angles, as illustrated in Fig. 10.
-In each row, from left to right, the observation inclination angles correspond to $17^{\circ}$, $50^{\circ}$, and $85^{\circ}$ respectively; from top to bottom, $z$ sequentially increases from $1$.
-We find that for any given value of $z$, the light curves exhibit clear quasi-periodicity, where the photon count rate fluctuates with observation time and produces sharp, narrow peaks at specific intervals.